ChitrAansha369/pubg_analysis/README.md

 🔍 Project Overview
 In this project, we:

-Explore and clean the PUBG dataset to ensure quality.
+--> Explore and clean the PUBG dataset to ensure quality .

-Analyze key features .
+--> Analyze key features .

-Visualize patterns and trends in gameplay.
+--> Visualize patterns and trends in gameplay.

 🛠️ Libraries

-Libraries:
-pandas for data manipulation
+1. pandas for data manipulation
-numpy for numerical operations matplotlib and seaborn for data visualization scikit-learn for machine learning
+2. numpy for numerical operations
+3. matplotlib and seaborn for data visualization
+4. scikit-learn for machine learning

-🎯 Acknowledgments
+🎯 Acknowledgments:

-PUBG dataset was sourced from Kaggle.
+- PUBG dataset was sourced from Kaggle.
-Thanks to the PUBG community for inspiring this analysis.
+- Thanks to the PUBG community for inspiring this analysis.